dnv-cloud-infra/.github/profile/README.md

 ![Branch Protection Rule](./media/repo3.jpg)

-For "Branch name pattern" use "branch-protection"
+For "Branch name pattern" use "main" to protect the main branch.

 select "Require a pull request before merging"